 The latest Black Book poll of healthcare PR clients showed that physician satisfaction and medico-legal problems are no longer the key concerns, and that 2017 will see a higher focus on technological and financial issues.
-This includes data breaches, system failures, hacking, ransomware, and a disrupted flow of financial records.”
+This includes data breaches, system failures, Hacking: The using of a computer and/or program in order to gain unauthorized access to data in a computer, system or network.
+LookingGlass Cyber (n) - not the axe swinging you’re thinking of.
+This type of hacking is unauthorized access to another computer, or system., ransomware, and a disrupted flow of financial records.”

 “Hackers managed to obtain information from 133,000 user accounts after breaching the system used by U.K. telecommunications company Three to identify which customers are eligible for a device upgrade.